tardate/LittleArduinoProjects/Kinetics/StepperMotors/28BYJ48/README.md

-The 28BYJ-48 stepper motor is pretty common in Arduino kits, and [available from various suppliers on aliexpress](http://www.aliexpress.com/item/Free-shipping-one-set-5-v-ULN2003-stepper-motor-drive-board/1938256381.html), oten supplied with an "X113647" ULN2003A driver board.
+The 28BYJ-48 stepper motor is pretty common in Arduino kits, and [available from various suppliers on aliexpress](http://www.aliexpress.com/item/Free-shipping-one-set-5-v-ULN2003-stepper-motor-drive-board/1938256381.html), often supplied with an "X113647" ULN2003A driver board.

 It is a 5-wire unipolar motor that runs at 5V and is suitable for cases where higher precision and torque are required, but not high rotational speed.